-What is non-living, doesn’t have DNA but yet can infect, replicate, and eventually cause death?
-Does it sound like either a really bad riddle or an episode of the Walking Dead?
-The answer…a simple type of protein called a prion.
+What is non-living and doesn’t have DNA –but yet, it can infect, replicate, and eventually kill you?
+The answer… a simple type of protein called a prion.

-But unlike bacteria, viruses, or other pathogens, prions don’t contain DNA or RNA, yet can spread in an infectious manner.
+Prions, unlike bacteria, viruses, and other pathogens, do not contain DNA or RNA, but they can spread in an infectious manner.
 Instead of replicating, the misfolded proteins travel around the body, causing normal proteins to misfold.

-In this article, I’m going to dig into a little of the background science on prions and look at how genetic mutations are involved.
-Finally, I’ll examine some of the current theories linking Alzheimer’s and Parkinson’s as prion-related diseases.
+In this article, I will explain some of the background science on prions and examine how genetic mutations are involved.
+Finally, I’ll explore some current theories linking Alzheimer’s and Parkinson’s as prion-related diseases.